Ashfaqur4988/react-ecommerce/README.md

 changed user to userInfo in places in UserSlice changed the updateUserAsync state variable to userInfo to save the new data of user added short circuit for userOrders page as it was not getting getting loaded and the map func ran before loading

+from adminProductList, productList, api, slice we have sent admin = true in query string to put a conditional in the backend